3rd (UK) Division: Napoleonic Wars

+1890 illustration of the 3rd Division charging at Salamanca by Richard Caton Woodville Jr.

 The division was part of the Allied British and Portuguese forces that took part in the Peninsular War.
 It fought at the Battle of Bussaco in September 1810, the Battle of Fuentes de Oñoro in May 1811 and the Battle of El Bodón in September 1811, before further combat at the Siege of Ciudad Rodrigo in January 1812, the Siege of Badajoz in March 1812 and the Battle of Salamanca in July 1812.
 It also fought at the Siege of Burgos in September 1812 and the Battle of Vitoria in June 1813.
 It then pursued the French army into France and saw action at the Battle of the Pyrenees in July 1813, the Battle of Nivelle in November 1813 and the Battle of the Nive in December 1813.
 After that it fought at the Battle of Orthez in February 1814 and the Battle of Toulouse in April 1814.